iviep/FinSight/README.md

 ## Simulator
 Try ₹10,000/month for 5 years.
 Adjust return and inflation assumptions to compare Conservative, Base and Optimistic scenarios.

-## AI
-The AI assistant and AI Intelligence workspace can use the configured NVIDIA NIM endpoint.
-See `README_NVIDIA_AI.md` and `README_REAL_AUTH.md` for configuration.

 ## Security
 Never commit `backend/.env`.
 Keep Google, SMTP, Twilio and NVIDIA credentials server-side only.